jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

   (a) in the manner set out in section 150 of the Local Government Act 2002; and (b) after using the special consultative procedure set out in section 83 of the Local Government Act 2002; and (c) in accordance with section 36AAA.
+(3A) However, subsection (3)﻿(a) and (b) does not apply to the Minister of Conservation when exercising the responsibilities, duties, and powers conferred on the Minister by section 31A.
 (3A)
 (4) A local authority must fix a charge under this section if required to do so by regulations made under section 360F.
 Additional charges